Install (Docker Compose)

 - Multi-DVR Setup — monitor multiple Channels DVR servers from one instance

-- Notification Providers — set up Pushover, Discord, Telegram, and more
+- Notification Providers — compare Pushover, Discord, Telegram, and more